mattups/macos-cleaner/README.md

 Once done, you will still see the folder's structure, but everything inside will be deleted.
 This is the safest way to proceed.
 System Caches will not be affected in any way.

 ## Features
 Maybe other feature other than user's cache clearing will be added in future.
+Still thinking about something useful! :)